xyzroe/XZG-MT/web-page/README.md

 # Web Page - Developer Documentation

-This directory contains the web frontend for XZG Multi-tool - a TypeScript-based web application for flashing TI CC1352 / CC2652 devices.
+This directory contains the web frontend for XZG Multi-tool - a TypeScript-based web application for flashing TI CC1352 / CC2652 and SL EFR32 devices.

 ## Project Structure